liutongkun/FAIR/README.md

     The parameter counts for RD++ and DeSTSeg should be 104.2M and 33.5M, respectively.

-    The reported performance of PatchCore on the VisA dataset should be 95.0% (image-level, AUROC), 97.7% (pixel-level, AUROC), and 88.4% (PRO metric).
+    The reported segmentation performance of PatchCore on the VisA dataset should be 97.7% (pixel-level, AUROC), and 88.4% (PRO metric).

 We apologize for these mistakes and any confusion they may have caused.